the-codegen-project/cli/README.md

 People who have been so kind to write or talk about The Codegen Project;
 - Write one!

+# Contribution Guidelines

+We have made quite a [comprehensive contribution guide](./docs/contributing.md) to give you a lending hand in how the project is structured and how to contribute to it.

 ## Contributors

 Thanks go out to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):